putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 <p>&nbsp;</p>

-**He felt it** in hishand.
+**He felt it** in his hand.
 A tree branch.
 It almost fell into his grasp.

 He hadn't even seen it, not consciously.
 It was low enough to pull himself to what seemed to be the shore.
 Soon he was at the base of the tree.
 He paused for a moment on the solid ground to catch his breath and feel the solid ground again.